Where to see ghost mushrooms in South Australia

 Where to find them

 The best place to find ghost mushrooms in South Australia is in Glencoe Forest near Mount Gambier.
-Forestry SA opens Ghost Mushroom Lane to visitors during May and June every year, and you’ll need to purchase an access pass to visit.

-(Main image courtesy of Ockert le Roux)
+Main image courtesy of Ockert le Roux.

 This content was produced in partnership with Good Living